pedroxcav/pedroxcav/README.md

 ### About Me
 <code>System.out.println("Hello, world!");</code>

-👨🏼‍💻 A Back-end developer with Java
+👨🏼‍💻 A Dveloper with Java

 👨🏻‍🎓 Computer Science student at <a href="https://www.usjt.br/">São Judas</a>

-🔠 A English lover at <a href="https://www.wizard.com.br/">Wizard School</a>
+🔠 A English teacher at <a href="https://www.wizard.com.br/">Wizard School</a>

 📕 Studying RESTful API and Design Patterns